mesosphere-backup/mesos-cli/README.rst

 How is the problem solved?
 --------------------------

-To solve the problem, some of the coreutil commands have been re-implemented to work on the scale of a data center instead of a single host.
+To solve the problem, some of the coreutil commands have been re-implemented to work across the entire data center instead of a single host.

 - commands and options have been copied as closely as it makes sense.
 They should have the same options that you're used to.
 - pipe works the way you'd expect it to.
 You should be able to replace most host specific debug scripts easily.
 - mesos itself isn't required locally.
 Developers want to debug their tasks without having a local copy of mesos installed.
 - everything is task centric.
 There's no need to worry about specifying a framework if you don't want to, just put in the task id.
-- complete/match everything.
+- lazy matching.
 Task IDs are long and normally require cut/paste to get exact matches.
 Instead, all `task` parameters are partial matches, no need to type that long thing in.
-Also, most parameters tab-complete (see the section on auto-completion to configure), just type a couple characters in and get what you're looking for.
+- auto-complete.
+Most parameters tab-complete (see the section on auto-completion to configure), just type a couple characters in and get what you're looking for.
 - extensibility.
 Write your own subcommands.
 Most of the required information can be accessed via. existing subcommands (leading master resolution via. mesos-resolve), so you only need to implement what you want and not re-invent the wheel.

 ------------
 Installation
 ------------

-This currently relies on mesos being installed locally.
-Make sure that `mesos` is on your path.

 .. code-block:: bash

     sudo pip install git+ssh://github.com:mesosphere/mesos-cli.git@master

+Note that if you've already installed `mesos` locally, you can either install this to a location other than `/usr/local/bin` via. pip options or remove `/usr/local/bin/mesos`.
+There should be no downsides to just removing it.

 -------------------
 Command Completion